-1.1 The private company with limited liability under Dutch law DAAN Advocatuur B.V. (listed in the Commercial Register under number 60940816) and the private company with limited liability under Dutch law DAAN Notariaat B.V. (listed in the Commercial Register under number 60917229) have the objective to exercise the profession of lawyer and the profession of civil-law notary, respectively.
+1.1 The private company with limited liability under Dutch law DAAN Advocatuur B.V. (listed in the Commercial Register under number 60940816) and the private company with limited liability under Dutch law DAAN Notariaat B.V. (listed in the Commercial Register under number 60917229) have the objective to exercise the profession of lawyer and/or mediator and the profession of civil-law notary, respectively.
 They each work for their own account under the trade name DAAN Advocatuur & Notariaat.
 In their relationship with their respective clients, they are independent contractors in respect of the work assigned to each of them.
 In these General Terms and Conditions, “DAAN” is understood to mean DAAN Advocatuur B.V. or DAAN Notariaat B.V.

 1.2 These General Terms and Conditions apply to all engagements given to DAAN, including any follow-up engagements, additional or amended engagements given to DAAN, as well as to the legal relationships resulting from or relating to such engagements.

-1.3 These General Terms and Conditions also constitute an irrevocable third-party clause for the benefit of the lawyers, civil-law notaries, employees and advisers of DAAN, as well as for the benefit of other (legal) persons and third parties who are directly or indirectly involved in any way in the provision of services by DAAN.
+1.3 These General Terms and Conditions also constitute an irrevocable third-party clause for the benefit of the lawyers, mediators, civil-law notaries, employees and advisers of DAAN, as well as for the benefit of other (legal) persons and third parties who are directly or indirectly involved in any way in the provision of services by DAAN.
 They may at any time invoke this third-party clause agreed for their benefit.

-2.1 An engagement will only be accepted by either DAAN Advocatuur B.V. or DAAN Notariaat B.V., even if it is granted to one or more of their lawyers, civil-law notaries, employees or advisers.
-The responsibility for the performance of the engagement and the related work rests solely with DAAN and not with its lawyers, civil-law notaries, employees and advisers personally or their professional companies.
+2.1 An engagement will only be accepted by either DAAN Advocatuur B.V. or DAAN Notariaat B.V., even if it is granted to one or more of their lawyers, mediators, civil-law notaries, employees or advisers.
+The responsibility for the performance of the engagement and the related work rests solely with DAAN and not with its lawyers, mediators, civil-law notaries, employees and advisers personally or their professional companies.

 2.2 In addition to the provisions of Section 7:408(2) of the Dutch Civil Code, DAAN will be entitled to terminate an engagement with due observance of the rules of conduct for lawyers or civil-law notaries, as the case may be.